VanOvermeire/dynamodb-helper/README.md

 ## Improvements

-- support complex values
-- help for query calls?
 - allow provisioned billing in table creation
 - allow decision on pub visibility of methods (default pub)
 - allow to disable generation of methods
-- current setup will set up a DynamoDB client for every helper struct, which is not very effective
+- current setup will set up a DynamoDB client for every helper struct, which is less efficient
-- testing on unit level where necessary
 - automated setup with Github Actions